 That's why it's important to play sparingly and take regular breaks.
-Some games are even specifically designed to be a waste of time.
-But playing games is no more wasteful than reading a book, for example, or watching a movie.
-While organizations that defend the industry are courageously fighting to eliminate “gambling disorder” from the WHO International Classification of Diseases, most of us know someone (or know firsthand) that it's hard to stop playing some games.
+Some games are specifically designed to be a waste of time, but playing games is no more wasteful than reading a book or watching a movie.
+Organizations are fighting to eliminate “gambling disorder” from the WHO International Classification of Diseases, but it can be hard to stop playing some games.
 According to a recent study by the NPD group, 73% of Americans over the age of 2 play video games of some kind.

 So if you now have a rough idea of why you play, it's important to know that each activity has its advantages and disadvantages.
-The (more or less) straw man's argument here is to take people who spend 12 hours a day playing games like Fortnite, failing classes, not getting enough sleep, not leaving home, not interacting in person with other people, etc. But of course, if your goal is to become a professional player and earn a living that So, gaming might not be a big waste of time.
+The argument here is that people who spend 12 hours a day playing games like Fortnite, failing classes, not getting enough sleep, not leaving home, not interacting in person with other people, etc., are wasting their time.
+But if your goal is to become a professional player and earn a living that way, gaming might not be a big waste of time.
 Modern games are increasingly using Skinner Boxes or slot machine tactics to get you to play just one more round.